-Many new developments have taken place in 2016 and 2017 within the City.
-Twenty-nine certificates of occupancy were issued in 2016 and fifteen have been issued so far in 2017.
-Texarkana Eye Associates is scheduled to open on Stateline Avenue in August 2017 and construction has begun on a new Dollar General on Stateline Avenue.
-In addition, major remodeling projects are ongoing at Goins Plastic and Razorback Stadium.
+Many new developments have taken place in 2017 and 2018 within the City.
+Twenty-seven certificates of occupancy were issued in 2017 and nineteen have been issued so far in 2018.
+Major remodeling projects are ongoing at Parkside Apartments of Texarkana, Mt.
+Olive Baptist Church and the Road Runner.
 As economic development continues to occur within Texarkana, Arkansas, citizens can anticipate a brighter future.